Erectile dysfunction FAQs

 8 out of 10 men will have a good chance of ED medication working.
 It increases blood flow to the penis, enabling an erection when aroused.

-Does impotence affect fertility?
+Does erectile dysfunction and impotence affect fertility?

 Does erectile dysfunction treatment affect fertility?